 One way to visualize this agile process is Microsoft's Windows-as-a-Service Servicing Framework:

 While Microsoft might be oversimplifying the complexities of the process, we generally agree with the overall decision flow.
 The biggest difference probably is that Microsoft advocates doing away with project initiation completely, while we (and probably more importantly, Gartner) believe you must have dedicated resources, tooling, and budget to do this successfully.

 Just as we have done for your Enterprise Windows 10 Desktop Migration project, I would like to walk you through each of the required steps to plan for an efficient and accelerated Windows 10 Service management framework.
-The only big difference is that you cycle through these steps over and over again, so setting up a scalable and repeatable process is essential:
+The only big difference to the Windows 10 migration framework is that you set up the process once and then cycle through these steps over and over again, so setting up a scalable and repeatable process is essential:

 - Pre-Cycle: Project Framework Definition & Set-Up

 - Plan For Your Discovery: Analysis & Inventory To Define Project Scope